Sakhua: Priesthood

 An individual who carried out a religious activity was known as a puithiam.
 There were three types of puithiam.

 A sadâwt was a village priest who belonged to the Chief.
 Each clan of the Mizos had their own sadâwt but they weren't as influential or important as the lal sadâwt.
 The lal sadâwt handled all ceremonies and rituals conducted by the chief himself.
 The priesthood of sadâwt was hereditary with some elements of selection and discretion of appointment.
 The village chief has the power to place confidence in a sadâwt or remove him.
 For their service, a sadawt could claim taxation for the rituals with the left foreleg of an animal.
 Most sadâwt were descended and part of the Hauhnar clan of the Lusei tribe.

 A tlahpawi is a helper or assistant of the sadâwt.
 The tlahpawi held equal hierarchy with the sadâwt as they could take over the role of a sadâwt if they couldn't carry out the rituals.
 A tlahpawi was essentially compulsory for a lal sadâwt.
 A tlahpawi carried out prayers related to divination and often acted as a fortune teller or soothsayer for individuals participating in rituals.
 They were appointed by the chief and tended to be a friend or ally of the chief, and were removed by the chief if they lost confidence.
 Only the Lusei claim of the Mizos had a tlahpawi.

 A bawlpu was a priest who officiated rituals for common people.
 Their status was notably lower in hierarchy than a sadâwt or tlahpawi.
 Whenever an individual was sick, a bawlpu would be summoned as a physician or sage to assess the cause of illnesses.
 He would assess the pulse of the sick and prescribe a sacrificial ceremony for the family to appease the suffering and trouble caused by spirits.
 The family were obligated to follow the orders of the bawlpu.
 The sacrifice would occur on the outskirts of the village referred to as Bawlhmun or Bawlmual which every village had.
 The profession of a bawlpu was hereditary and the incantations were kept secret as they were passed down through family generations.
-A son would only take over when the father became to old to continue duties.
+A son would only take over when the father became too old to continue duties.
 The bawlpu were entitled to collecting tax of rice paddies formthe villagers.
-A whole basket of rice was common rule of renumeration in most villages which was called fawng.
+A whole basket of rice was common rule of remuneration in most villages which was called fawng.
 For each ritual, the person undergoing ritual would also pay the bawlpu a half basket of rice paddy for doing the ritual known as faidam.

 A bawlpu would also fight against dawisut.
 Jobs in fighting witchcraft received a large payment of a whole sial, which soon became standardised to after the introduction of currency.
 Most bawlpu came from non-Lusei tribes such as the Hmar clans.
 The qualification for becoming a bawlpu was learning the incantations.